As a district heating operator, your energy performance is a key issue for your company.

 Overall, the V-Cone® flow meter proved to be an ideal choice for accurate measurement over a wide range of bi-directional flow.

-Since 2016, the V-Cone® flow meter has been certified in the ISO5167-5 standard, which allows it to be used for custody transfer metering.
+Since 2016, V-Cone® flow measurement has been integrated into the ISO5167-5 standard, enabling it to be used for custody transfer metering.

-The versatility of the V-Cone® flow meter for a wide range of flow and fluid conditions, as well as the ability to customise, make it a viable and sustainable solution for many new and retrofit flow measurement applications.
+The versatility of the V-Cone® flow meter for a wide range of flow and fluid conditions, together with its customizability, make it a viable and durable solution for many new or retrofit flow measurement applications.

 After the success of this challenging measurement, the heating operator decided to install similar measurement devices for hot condensate returns.